jgilfelt/chuck/README.md

 Chuck
 =====

-Chuck is a simple in-app HTTP inspector for Android OkHttp clients.
-Chuck intercepts and persists all HTTP requests and responses inside your application, and provides a UI for inspecting their content.
+Chuck simplifies the gathering of HTTP requests/responses, and Throwables.
+Chuck intercepts and persists all this events inside your application, and provides an UI for inspecting and sharing their content.

 ![Chuck](assets/chuck.gif)

-Apps using Chuck will display a notification showing a summary of ongoing HTTP activity.
+Apps using Chuck will display a notifications showing a summary of ongoing HTTP activity and Throwables.
 Tapping on the notification launches the full Chuck UI.
 Apps can optionally suppress the notification, and launch the Chuck UI directly from within their own interface.
-HTTP interactions and their contents can be exported via a share intent.

 The main Chuck activity is launched in its own task, allowing it to be displayed alongside the host app UI using Android 7.x multi-window support.